aerogear/aerogear.org/docs/specs/aerogear-push-messages/index.markdown

 #### SimplePush Object

 For SimplePush an extra ```simple-push``` object is provided.
 This key is only used for SimplePush variants.
-The different versions are submitted to all connected client, that are subscribed on their their matching channels.
+The version is submitted to all connected client, that are subscribed on their matching channels.

 #### Query component